 Northeast Region Officers

-Meetings are held virtually by accessing NEW Region WNA Monthly Meeting at https://zoom.us/j/246946267 using video and audio technology from the comfort of your home and office!
+Meetings are held virtually by accessing Zoom, a video and audio technology system.
+Access the meeting from the comfort of your home and office!
 Tablet or desktop accessible.
-SmartPhone app in your app store as well!
+The smartphone app in your app store as well.

 If you prefer to be with others, you are welcome to be physically present at 405 W. Boxelder Rd Suite B-8 Gillette, WY 82718.
 Please RSVP a space to email@example.com so the WELCOME mat is laid out and the lights are on!